Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Fresno State's games this season have gone over 55.5 points three of six times.
+- Fresno State and its opponents have gone over the current 54-point total in four of six games this season.

-- The average total in Bulldogs games this season is 62, 6.5 points above Saturday's over/under of 55.5.
+- The average total in Bulldogs games this season is 62, eight points more than Saturday's total of 54.

 Fresno State Stats and Trends